 At this exhibition, you can see the different tree rings and their age comparison in terms of modern-day events.
 A tree produces a new ring every year so you can figure out how old the tree is by counting its rings.

 6. Hike To Cathedral Redwoods

-The 4 miles long out-and-back trail to Cathedral Redwoods is one of the least traveled trails at Henry Cowell Redwoods State Park but it was one of our favorites just for that reason.
+The 4-mile-long out-and-back trail to Cathedral Redwoods is one of the least traveled trails at Henry Cowell Redwoods State Park but it was one of our favorites just for that reason.

 Before you head into any of the trails, at the Visitor Center you can check out a map of the Henry Cowell Redwoods State Park and where the park highlights like the Cathedral Redwoods are located.
-We also used an offline hiking map Maps.Me to track our route as reception in these parts of the forest is pretty limited.
+We also used an offline map from the AllTrails hiking app to track our route as reception in these parts of the forest is pretty limited.

 Most of this trail follows a meandering river surrounded by ancient redwoods that feels very calming and peaceful.
 On the way, you can stop by Cable Car Beach where you can easily access the river shore to cool down in the summer.

 Be prepared for a bit of an uphill climb towards the end but soon after you will reach the towering Cathedral Redwoods grove.
 The redwoods in this grove are younger than their ancestors and have grown in a loop that looks like a perfect circle especially if you look up at the treetops.

 The Lime Kiln Trail is an incredibly beautiful hike within the Fall Creek Unit that travels through a serene redwood forest to old overgrown industrial ruins.
 This is one of the most popular hikes that you can do at Henry Cowell Redwoods State Park and is just over 3 miles long out and back.